 After having defined this number of inactive cycles, GBC-32 and CRC models are simulated, and local tallies are scored during active cycles.
-Since most of the tallies proposed by Monte Carlo transport codes are based on the flux, the local tallies presented Fig. [NSD_S] (GBC-32 models) and Fig. [NSD_R] (CRC models) are normalized neutron source distributions.
+Since most of the tallies proposed by Monte Carlo transport codes are based on the flux, the local tallies presented Figure 14 (GBC-32 models) and Figure 15 (CRC models) are normalized neutron source distributions.

 In the case of GBC-32 models, the simulation results indicate that, in the case of the S2 infinite lattice assembly, the flux is strongly peaked around the most reactive axial zone (at 140 cm, around az=16).
 The side edges of the assembly have an extremely low flux due to the presence of B4C/Al absorbers panels.
 The S3 model is a full radial extent of the S2 assembly.
 The 32 assemblies are placed in a cask, and as expected the flux is maximal at the center of the configuration, were leakages can be neglected.
 The S1 model corresponds to a unique axial slice of the S3 model, which isotopic compositions are the one of the axial zone 10 of the S2 and S3 models.
 The X-Y profile of the neutron source distribution of this model is very close to the one of the S3 model, and the axial burn-up effects therefore seem to have practically no impact on the normalized source distribution.